Superflows-AI/docs/docs/getting-started/build-assistant.md

 pagination_prev: 'getting-started/onboarding'
 ---

-# Build a assistant
+# Build an assistant

 ## 1. Requirements

 - **API specification**.
-    - Superflows accepts **Open API Specification** in json format, a widely used open standard for API Specificiations.
+    - Superflows accepts an **Open API Specification**, a widely used open standard for API Specificiations.
+The file can be in json, yml or txt format.
 Full details can be found on our [API Spec requirements page](../connecting-your-api/api-spec-requirements)
     - If you are unsure whether you have an API specification or what format it is in, you should contact your developer team or our support team
 - **Open API**.
-    - In order to make requests to your API, it must be open
+    - In order to make requests to your API it must be open, unless you self-host
     - You will need to provide the **url where your API is hosted**, and an **API key** to give access to the API